 If you’ve ever spent any amount of time in and around Baltimore or Washington, you’re probably well aware, for better or worse, of Ocean City, Md., and its myriad charms: All-you-can-eat seafood buffets, Jesus sand sculptures, marauding "Beach Week" high schoolers wielding mini-golf putters, and the seemingly endless parade of elephantine high-rise condos with names like "Golden Sands," "The Capri" and "Antigua" that straddle the Coastal Highway and the Atlantic Ocean for literally hundreds of blocks.
 It’s a special place.

-No less special but decidedly more low-key is OC’s neighbor about 30 miles north, Rehoboth Beach, Del.
+No less special but decidedly more low-key is OC’s neighbor about 30 miles north, Rehoboth Beach, Delaware.
 Without a doubt, Rehoboth is a grade-A beach town — the "Nation’s Summer Capital" nickname is well-deserved — and boasts many of the same attractions as Ocean City (Boardwalk fries!
 Saltwater taffy!
 Go-karts!).
 However, Rehoboth’s sleepier and less developed nature lends itself to a wider range of outdoor activities and allows visitors to truly lose themselves, not get lost amongst the dazed throngs of sunstroke-ridden vacationers.
 It’s a place where Mother Nature and the typical East Coast seaside resort town offerings can be enjoyed with equal measure.

 Beaches, biking trails and solar-powered midway rides